Skip to main content

 Not every branding technique is created equal.
 Some involve creating custom screens, dies, or plates — and that’s where setup fees come in.

-Printing Method Has Set-Up Fee?
-Type of Setup Required Reason
+Printing Method Has Set-up Fee?
+Type of Set-up Required Reason

 Pad Printing Yes Custom plate creation and pad calibration A steel or polymer plate is etched with your logo.
 The pad printer transfers ink from the plate to the product, so alignment and ink density must be tested beforehand for a clean result.